 As with any type of slow cooking, make sure to stir from time-to-time.
 Sometimes the beans will stick to the bottom of the pot, so scrape and stir before they burn.

-When beans are done, you can thicken the bean sauce a couple of ways.
+If you like watery soup, then recipe is ready when beans are tender.
+You can thicken the bean sauce a couple of ways.
 Cook beans uncovered for half an hour or so, to reduce and thicken the liquid.
 Or, try mashing some beans against the side of the pot and stir to thicken.

 Serve over white or brown rice.
 And you can serve my Cuban-style Black Beans with the other Cuban recipes listed earlier.